geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And conscience, with her thousand stings, awoke:

-He felt his hopes for ever laid in dust ; ^
+He felt his hopes for ever laid in dust; ^

-His honour blighted by his broken trust ; V
+His honour blighted by his broken trust; V

 He mourn'd his son, but own'd his doom was just.
 J